supersede-project/big_data/data_management/MetadataManagementSystem/README.md

   - MongoDB, for system metadata such as the pointers to the different RDF graphs composing the ontology
   - Jena TDB, to store the BDI ontology as RDF graphs

-In the [config.properties][config.properties.storage] file, different parameters can be customized such as the port where the API is deployed or the path to the RDF store.
+In the [web.xml][config.properties.storage] file, different parameters can be customized, such as the location for both the MongoDB and RDF stores.

 ## External API specification
 The specification for the APIs that interact with other components can be found in http://docs.metadatamanagementsystem.apiary.io/